 While the problem exists across offline and online gambling, the growing nature of the online sector makes it imperative for there to be more safeguards in place.
 As of 2018, The UK Gambling Commission (UKGC) reported that the market’s revenue hit £14.4 billion, of which £5.3 billion came from online gambling.

-When it comes to verifying the identity and age of customers, the current process used by remote licensees is not doing enough to protect its customers and underage individuals.
+When it comes to identity and age verification for gambling customers, the current process used by remote licensees is not doing enough to protect its customers and underage individuals.
 At the moment, online gambling businesses can only verify their customers in a 72-hour period before a customer can withdraw their winnings.